ansible/ansible/docs/docsite/rst/windows_dsc.rst

 ``MSFT_xWebAuthenticationInformation <https://github.com/PowerShell/xWebAdministration/blob/dev/DSCResources/MSFT_xWebsite/MSFT_xWebsite.schema.mof>``_.
 This class accepts four boolean variables, ``Anonymous``, ``Basic``, ``Digest``, and ``Windows``.
-The keys to use in a ``[CimInstance]`` depend on the class it represents, please read through the documentation of the resource to determine the keys that can be used and the types of each key value.
+The keys to use in a ``[CimInstance]`` depend on the class it represents.
+Please read through the documentation of the resource to determine the keys that can be used and the types of each key value.
 The class definition is typically located in the ``<resource name>.schema.mof``.